 Also, have many healthy foods around, so your body gets the nutrients and energy it needs to heal.
 Getting dehydrated is common after surgery, so drink a lot of water every day.

 Interested in breast augmentation in Philadelphia?
-Dr. Stark will review your options in your free consultation, as well as go over your surgical goals.
+Our double board-certified Philadelphia plastic surgeon, Dr. Ran Stark, will review your options in your free consultation, as well as go over your surgical goals.
 He’ll decide if you’re a good candidate for breast augmentation.

 Four Tips For A Healthy Recovery After Breast Augmentation. (n.d.).
 Accessed at https://www.plasticsurgery.org/news/blog/four-tips-for-a-healthy-recovery-after-a-breast-augmentation